EddyVerbruggen/nativescript-appversion/README.md

 # NativeScript AppVersion

-> Read the version and package ID of your NativeScript app.
+Read the current version and package ID of your NativeScript app.

 * For iOS we read it from `*.plist`'s `CFBundleShortVersionString`.
 * For Android we read the `versionName` from `AndroidManifest.xml`.